All Episodes

 Now, I don't know.

-This is the conventional wisdom is that she's in trouble.
+The conventional wisdom is that she's in trouble.

 Conventional wisdom is that the campaign's imploding.

-This this business of inevitability is one thing, and her desire to want to capture the nomination or corner it rather than have to capture it.
+But remember what I said at the very outset: this business of inevitability is one thing, and her desire to want to capture the nomination or corner it rather than have to capture it.

-But the fact is she also needs to show she can overcome a challenge.
+But the fact is, she also needs to show she can overcome a challenge.

 And what better challenge to overcome than Oprah Winfrey?

-Uh so, you know, I I when I when I read columns from people who I know are going to vote for Clinton and want her to be president.
+So, you know, when I read columns from people who I know are going to vote for Clinton and want her to be president, you know, my little red flags go up and I say, okay, what's the real reason this stuff is being written right now?

 Quick timeout.